Home ownership

 As a minimum you will need to have at least 5% of the price of a house as a deposit.
 Lenders will then want to be happy that you have the income to pay back any money you borrow.
 For ways to actively save money, take a look at nudge, our free money management tool.

-As an initial step you should talk to an independent financial advisor or mortgage broker who will be able to explain how much money you could borrow and the possibilities for paying it.
+As an initial step you should talk to an independent financial adviser or mortgage broker who will be able to explain how much money you could borrow and the possibilities for paying it.

 In the past few years there have been several schemes which give you the possibility to purchase a share of a new home, usually 25 – 75% and pay rent on the remaining share to the landlord, usually a Housing Association.